nwjs/node/doc/api/test.md

     If unspecified, subtests inherit this value from their parent.
     **Default:** `Infinity`.

-This function is used to create a hook running after each subtest of the current test.
+This function creates a hook that runs after each test in the current suite.
+The `afterEach()` hook is run even if the test fails.

 ```js
 describe('tests', async () => {